sunra-ai/sunra-clients/clients/javascript/README.md

 ## Introduction

-The `sunra` JavaScript Client Library provides a seamless way to interact with `sunra` endpoints from your JavaScript or TypeScript applications.
+The [Sunra](https://sunra.ai) JavaScript Client Library provides a seamless way to interact with [Sunra](https://sunra.ai) endpoints from your JavaScript or TypeScript applications.
 With built-in support for various platforms, it ensures consistent behavior across web, Node.js, and React Native environments.

 ## Getting started